Agile Software Testing

-XBOSoft offers a unique blend of software testing expertise for companies that are either currently in waterfall and converting their development methodologies to Agile, as well as those with various hybrid and popular Agile methodologies such as Scrum and Kanban.
+XBOSoft offers a unique blend of agile software testing expertise for companies that are either currently in waterfall and converting their development methodologies to Agile, as well as those with various hybrid and popular Agile methodologies such as Scrum and Kanban.
 Our depth of hands-on experience in a variety of industries gives us the ability to tailor and optimize Agile to each client’s specific needs based on their organizational context.

 What Is Agile Testing?

 In traditional software development project life cycles, test plans play a very important role.
 In the initial phase of the project, the testing team sits together and puts together a test strategy while discussing the testing scope based on the requirements specification to ensure that all critical features mentioned in the specification will be tested.
 They then discuss who tests what and the timing of each test phase alongside development.
 The output of this process is the test plan with associated test cases and acceptance tests.

 In terms of quality assurance and testing, what changes when migrating from a traditional development workflow to Agile?
 Rather than a detailed plan that explains step by step what to do and who should do it, Agile sets forth a direction with a compass and ways to work with the compass (users and product owners) so you get to where you need to go.
 In Agile, some waterfall activities are reduced while some get larger, expand, change, and/or move to a new order in the QA process.
 Most important, you need to be agile about being Agile.
 Adapt to bumps in the road and the context of your project and organization.

 Critical to this process is the Agile testing life cycle.
 To ensure you’re producing the highest-quality software possible, testing cannot be confined to a standard approach at the end of the development cycle.
 Instead, it must be an ongoing effort that adapts to each unique Agile project.